oprogramador/sort-any/README.md

   - if all the values are the same, we compare the keys at 0 index (`Object.keys(object)[0]`)
   - if the keys at 0 index are the same, we compare the keys at 1 index, 2 index, and so on
   - if all the keys are the same, the objects are equal
+- rules of sets sorting:
+  - the set is converted to an array and the array sorting rules apply